This DIY dining table was inspired by the Emory Dining Table by Studio McGee, but with a few modifications.

 STEP 3: CUT YOUR BOARDS

-Cut your boards for your stretchers, top and bottom supports, and legs using the provided cut list below.
+Cut your boards for your stretchers, top and bottom supports, and legs according to the cut list.

 Note: I would recommend not cutting your angled boards just yet.
 I would recommend cutting them down after the rest of the table base is assembled so that you can double-check your measurements.